kdkunde/fior/README.md

 ## Motivation

 Being a Gamer I've experienced the same issue over the past 40 years.
 Insufficient controller support.
-Racing games that don't allow wheels for steering, flight sims that don't support throttle and pedals etc. And I've seen hundreds of workarounds for these problems and many programs doing a great job on parts of what I aim to do.
-Some of the best of these programs imho are FreePIE with it'S flexible input output concept and VoiceAttacks with the integration of voice recognition with keyboard, mouse and joystick remapping.
-If you happen to use windows take a look at those tools.
+Racing games that don't allow wheels for steering, flight sims that don't support throttle and pedals etc.

-Since I migrated to Linux a few weeks ago I cannot use them anymore.
+And I've seen hundreds of workarounds for these problems and many programs doing a great job getting around this limitations.
+Some of the best of these programs imho are FreePIE with it's flexible input output concept and VoiceAttacks with the integration of voice recognition with keyboard, mouse and joystick remapping.
+If you happen to use Windows take a look at those great tools.
+But non of it did all of what I expected it to do or did it in a vway I expected it to do and since I migrated to GNU Linux a few weeks ago I cannot use them anymore.

-Being a programmer I decided to do something for the community in return for all the great programs they provided for free.
+Being a programmer I decided to change the situation and at the same time give something back to the GNU Linux community in return for all the great programs they provided for free.

 ## Goals